0xcasuwu/boiler/memory-bank/progress.md

 ## Latest Updates

+### Code Cleanup and File Organization (May 13, 2025)

+We've pruned unnecessary files from the codebase to improve maintainability:

+1. **Removed Duplicate Test Files**:
+   - Moved `src/lib_test.rs` and `src/lib_tests.rs` to archive/deprecated_files/
+   - These tests were duplicated in the lib.rs file itself in the lib_tests module
+   - Keeping tests in a single location improves maintainability

+2. **Removed Standalone Test Utility**:
+   - Moved `src/simple_test.rs` to archive/deprecated_files/
+   - The functionality is already available in `src/simple_utils.rs`

+3. **Created Pruning Script**:
+   - Added `bin/prune_unnecessary_files.sh` to automate the cleanup process
+   - Script moves files to archive directory rather than deleting them
+   - This preserves the history while cleaning up the main source directory

+4. **Maintained Core Files**:
+   - Kept essential files like `src/constants.rs`, `src/lib.rs`, `src/mock_vault.rs`, etc.
+   - These files contain the core functionality of the project

 ### Deployment Process Documentation and SDK Integration (May 12, 2025)

 We've successfully integrated the oyl-sdk repository and documented the complete deployment process: